clj-commons/secretary/README.md

 Now that we understand what happens during dispatch we can look at the `destruct` argument of `defroute`.
 This part is literally sugar around `let`.
-Basically whenever one of our route matches is successful and extracts parameters this is where we destructur them.
-Under the hood, with our users route, this looks something like
+Basically whenever one of our route matches is successful and extracts parameters this is where we destructure them.
+Under the hood, for example with our users route, this looks something like the following.

 ```clojure
 (let [{:as params} {:id "gf3"}]
   ...)
 ```

-Given this, it should fairly easy to see that we could have have written
+Given this, it should be fairly easy to see that we could have have written

 ```clojure